 Given the mass and size of a large truck, truck accident injuries are frequently catastrophic or fatal.
 Traumatic brain injuries and spinal cord damage are common after a truck accident.
 Injured victims—or their families in fatal cases—may be able to file an insurance claim and recoup their losses after the accident.

 However, truck accident cases are complex.
-The lawyers at D. Miller & Associates, PLLC, can help.
-We can help you explore your legal options, navigate the entire personal injury claims process, and negotiate for the restitution you deserve.
-Contact us today at (713) 850-8600 for a free consultation with a truck accident lawyer’s team in Houston.
+The lawyers at D. Miller & Associates, PLLC® can help.
+We can help you explore your legal options, navigate the entire personal injury claims process, and negotiate for the compensation you deserve.
+Contact us today for a free consultation with a truck accident lawyer’s team in Houston.
 Our personal injury lawyers can handle your entire case from start to finish while you rest.

 Who Is Liable for Your Truck Accident Injuries?